DNNCommunity/DNNDocs/content/tutorials/server/smtp-servers/set-up-oauth-microsoft-365/index.md

 ## 2. Create a mailbox in M365 Exchange
 * Create a mailbox with a licence.
 Use the address of the site administrator.
-* As Admin => Userdetails - E-mail - E-mail apps: In the accountsettings ensure that the option *Verified SMTP* is enabled.
+* As Admin => Userdetails - E-mail - E-mail apps: In the account settings ensure that the option *Verified SMTP* is enabled.

 > [!WARNING]
 > In the tenantsettings Verified SMTP is not always enabled.
 You can enable this option for a user with the Powershell command: *Set-CASMailbox -Identity [login-address] -SmtpClientAuthenticationDisabled $false*